 Endpoints tool window

 The Endpoints tool window provides an aggregated view of both client and server APIs used in your project for HTTP and WebSocket protocols.
-It can assist you when developing microservices and backend-frontend communication.
+The tool window can assist you when developing microservices and backend-frontend communication.
 It is also helpful for exploring third-party APIs.

 IntelliJ IDEA recognizes endpoints from the following frameworks: